kwkraus/HOW-Sessions/sessions/asp-net-core/docs/4-Creating Services.md

 __or__

-run the following command within the Package Manager
+run the following command within the Package Manager Console

 `Install-Package WindowsAzure.Storage`